HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf224.md

 ### HCL Volt MX integration - Enabling SSO and deploying Volt MX portlet to DX

 === "Containers"
     You can now enable single sign-on (SSO) between HCL DX and HCL Volt MX.
 In addition, you can also deploy HCL Volt MX portlets to HCL DX pages.
-For more information, see the topics [Enabling SSO between HCL DX and Volt MX]() and [Deploying HCL Volt MX portlet into HCL DX]().<!--will add link once merged>
+For more information, see the topics [Enabling SSO between HCL DX and Volt MX]() and [Deploying HCL Volt MX portlet into HCL DX]().<!--will add link once merged-->

 === "On-Premises"
     You can now enable single sign-on (SSO) between HCL DX and HCL Volt MX.
 In addition, you can also deploy HCL Volt MX portlets to HCL DX pages.
 For more information, see the topics [Enabling SSO between HCL DX and Volt MX]() and [Deploying HCL Volt MX portlet into HCL DX]().